ManchesterJavaCommunity/jmanc/index.md

 # About JManc

-The Manchester Java Community are delighted to be hosting the first JManc unconference on **Saturday 30th June 2018**.
+Following the success of JManc 2018, the Manchester Java Community are delighted to be hosting the second JManc unconference on **Saturday 29th June 2019**.

 The idea is that Java developers of all skill levels will to come together for a full day of discussions, sharing experiences, learning and spending time with our peers in the industry.

 JManc is inspired the [LJC Unconference](http://unconf.londonjavacommunity.co.uk/) and [JCrete®](http://www.jcrete.org/), arguably the best Java unconference in the world.

-We hope this will be the first of many.

 ---